He made a kids’ show into a critically-acclaimed global hit. Now he’s ready to walk

 He nailed it with Bluey, which has taken the world by storm with its adorable plot lines featuring blue heeler pup Bluey, her little sister Bingo and their parents, dad Bandit and mom Chilli.

-After debuting in Australia in 2018 to wild success, the show was licensed abroad by Disney and similarly resonated internationally with parents and children alike.
+After debuting in Australia in 2018 to wild success, the show was licensed abroad by BBC Studios and broadcast by Disney - similarly resonating internationally with parents and children alike.

 The show has not only raked in awards but also earned praise for its portrayal of family values and parenting – particularly by Bandit, the archaeologist father who is heavily involved in his pups’ life and play.
 Bluey will soon be releasing its full third season.